neo4j-contrib/twitter-neo4j/docker/design/dmcheck-parallel/dmcheck_design.md

 # DM check subsystem

 ##  1. <a name='Vision'></a>Vision
 Multiple clients like to contribute in checking openDM.
 These clients can come and go anytime.
-System should provide fault tolerant and fast soltion for them to contribute.
+System should provide fault tolerant and efficient solution for them to contribute.

 ##  2. <a name='Requirementsbreak-down'></a>Requirements break-down
 ###  2.1. <a name='Functionalrequirements'></a>Functional requirements